DEC logoRULES AND REGULATIONS

 4. Driveways/Curb Cut Locations.

 a.
-Any portion of any entrance or exit driveway shall not be located closer than 150 feet to the curb/gutter line of an intersecting street.
+Any portion of any entrance or exit driveway shall not be located closer than 150' to the curb/gutter line of an intersecting street.
+For residential projects, this requirement may be reduced by the DEC as long as the DEC determines that the Applicant has adequately addressed safety concerns.

 b.
 The driveway entrance radii curves shall be designed to accommodate the turning radii of the vehicles using the entrance.

 c.
-There shall be a distance of at least 40 feet between any two driveways measured at their intersections with the street.
+There shall be a distance of at least 40' between any two driveways measured at their intersections with the street.
+For residential projects, this requirement may be reduced by the DEC as long as the DEC has determined that the Applicant has adequately addressed safety concerns.

 e.
 Intersection sight distances shall be provided in accordance with current AASHTO guidelines for prevailing (85th percentile) speeds on adjacent ways to ensure adequate safety.

 f.
-Common driveways are encouraged in order to minimize curb cuts, reduce paving costs, and lower impervious coverage.
-The Applicant shall submit evidence that separate property owners have the legal right to use the common driveway.
+Common driveways are encouraged in order to minimize curb cuts, improve safety, reduce paving costs, and lower impervious coverage.
+The Applicant shall execute a covenant or other acceptable legal instrument as evidence that separate property owners have the legal right to use and responsibility to maintain the common driveway.
 The DEC may disapprove a common driveway if it determines that the facilities will generate volumes of traffic that would require separate driveways or that the traffic generated from the individual sites cannot be safely combined.

 g.
-A standard "STOP" shall be installed at the intersections of driveways with public streets.
+A standard "STOP" shall be installed at the intersections of industrial and commercial driveways with Streets or Roads.

 6. Parking Lot Phasing.
-If an applicant proposes parking lot construction phasing, the applicant shall demonstrate that the portion to be constructed is sufficient for the needs of the users of the proposed structure.
+If an Applicant proposes parking lot construction phasing, the Applicant shall demonstrate that the portion to be constructed is sufficient for the needs of the users of the proposed structure.
 The unconstructed parking area shall be large enough for anticipated needs and shall be shown in a contrasting graphic pattern delineated on the Site Plan.
 The Parking Lot Phasing plan shall address erosion and sediment controls before and during construction, and specifically cite measures to be implemented to minimize soil compaction in areas not to be paved until later phases.
-Surety or other adequate performance assurance to construct the lot at a specified time in the future.
+Surety or other adequate performance assurance to construct the parking lot at a specified time in the future may be required.
 The DEC may then approve the parking lot phasing if it determines sufficient parking will be provided for current needs and adequate assurance exists to construct the remaining parking area when needed.

 7. Common Parking Facilities.
 Parking facilities shared between two or more users are encouraged in all zoning districts to minimize excessive paving and the size and number of areas devoted to parking.
 Common (i.e. “public”) parking facilities are allowed in all districts except the Open Space/Recreation district.

 (b) Viewshed Overlay District.
-Parking lots in the Viewshed Overlay District shall be located on the far side of the building from the viewshed sensitive receptor and/or along the sides of the building (see 974 CMR 3.06(3) Figure C).
+Parking lots in the Viewshed Overlay District shall be located on the far side of the building from the viewshed sensitive receptor and/or along the sides of the building [see 974 CMR 3.08(3) Figure C].
 Parking lots shall not be located between the building and the viewshed sensitive receptor except for a maximum of 10% of the total parking spaces constructed which may be located between the principle building and the street that provides the frontage.

 4. Stormwater Management.